-The prospective dose to the critical group of 190 microSieverts is below the dose constraint of 300 microSieverts.
+The prospective dose to the critical group of 208 microSieverts is below the single source dose constraint of 300 microSieverts.

-The indicative effects of disposals from the Sellafield site combined with past disposals from the Hunterston A site can be estimated from the results of SEPA's environmental monitoring programme.
+The indicative effects of disposals from the Dounreay site can be estimated from the results of SEPA's environmental monitoring programme.
 The latest results are for the year 2010 and published in the Radioactivity in Food and the Environment series of reports (RIFE-16).
-For marine groups the estimated annual dose is <5 microSieverts.
-Combining the retrospective marine critical group dose with the prospective dose (190 microSieverts) indicates that the dose to the most exposed adults is below the overall site constraint of 500 microSieverts.
+Combining the total prospective doses (210 microSieverts) and the total retrospective individual dose from all sources (47 microSieverts) indicates that the dose to the most exposed adults is below the overall site dose constraint of 500 microSieverts.
+The overall site dose constraint is the maximum dose that may result from the discharges from all sources at a single location.
+In the case of Dounreay, the overall site dose constraint would include discharges from the neighbouring Vulcan NRTE site.

 Habit surveys have not indicated that the effects of liquid and gaseous disposals are wholly additive.
-However, if they are considered together the combined dose is 13 microSieverts.
-The radiological assessment of the impact of discharges at the proposed annual limits indicate that when the effects of historic disposals and direct irradiation are taken into account the total annual dose to the representative critical group is about 0.26 milliSieverts (260 microSieverts).
+However if they are considered together the combined dose is 34 microSieverts.
+The radiological assessment of the impact of discharges at the proposed annual limits indicate that when the effects of historic disposals and direct irradiation are taken into account the total annual dose to the representative critical group is about 0.257 milliSieverts (257 microSieverts).
 This is below the 1 milliSievert public dose limit.